XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Details

-Government-issued photo ID, SIN, proof of address
+Government-issued photo ID, proof of address, SIN (for investing accounts)

 Practical tip